Other-People-UCSD/Pink-Currents/_posts/2021-06-07-blame-and-balm-interview.md

 <strong>Q: Is family a privilege or an obligation?
 How in your mind, can it lift us up or weigh us
 down?</strong>

-A: There is a fun — well, not too fun — saying in my family that the older generation drinks from their war trauma and the younger generation drinks from the older generation's trauma.
+<strong>A:</strong> There is a fun — well, not too fun — saying in my family that the older generation drinks
+from their war trauma and the younger generation drinks from the older generation's trauma.
 Family is both a privilege and an obligation; a privilege in that you will have those who will forgive you for the front you need to put up or the flaws you decide to show.
 As for obligation,